rmbowman/surface_geometry/README.md

+*Note that this project isn't fully updated yet to reflect the paper.
+However, the example of how the code works will work using the example DEM.

 # A geometric basis for surface habitat complexity and biodiversity

 This GitHub repository provides code for the research posted currently at [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.02.03.929521v1).